Osiris-Team/VelocityAuth/README.md

 - SQL database support.
 - Session based authentication.
 - Preconfigured and installed limbo auth-server.
+- Not logged in players get automatically forwarded to the limbo auth-server (in spectator mode).
+- Blocks all command execution for not logged in players (except the /register and /login commands) , by changing the permissions function of the player.
 - Prevents kicking of already connected players (username spoofing / can only happen in offline mode).
 - Prevents join blocking (username spoofing / can only happen in offline mode).
-- Blocks all command execution for not logged in players (except the /register and /login commands) , by changing the permissions function of the player.
 - Whitelist mode to completely block not registered players from joining.

 ## Usage